 The BME Skills Project offers help to Black and Minority Ethnic (BME) community groups and organisations to improve and develop, by bringing the skills and experience of BME professionals, students and graduates in the public, private and academic sectors to become Volunteer Mentors and potentially as trustees.

 Project Officers will provide ongoing support (up to 9 months) to BME community groups and organisations to complete an organisational health check using the PQASSO Essentials toolkit.
 The toolkit is recognised by funders and is free for groups to access.
 The toolkit is a self-assessment process featuring a series of 10 questions/domains for organisations to work through, identify areas of need and develop actions.
 The toolkit encourages organisations to establish solid foundations from which they can continue to develop and grow.

-The are project covers, Cardiff, Swansea and Wrexham.
-There are Project Officers based within C3SC.
-SCVS and AVOW.
+The project covers, Cardiff, Swansea and Wrexham.
+There are Project Officers based within C3SC, SCVS and AVOW.

 If you would like to get involved, or learn more about the BME Skills Project, please contact our Project Coordinator, Nathan Evans on 07969 065794 or via email: email@example.com